jpvantassel/sigpropy/doc/index.rst

 Summary
 -------
-SigProPy is a digital signal processing module for python.
+SigProPy is Python module for digital signal processing.
 The module includes two main class definitons `TimeSeries` and `FourierTransform`.
 These classes include various methods for creating and manipulating time series and Fourier transforms.